craftercms/docs/source/.new-ia/by-role/site-admin/plugins.rst

 Site plugins extend Crafter Studio (authoring) and Crafter Engine and the site/web application (delivery).
 It adds new features/functionality without adding code to CrafterCMS.

-This section details how to manage plugins from the |siteConfig| Plugin Management module.
+This section details how to manage plugins from the |siteTools| Plugin Management module.

 ----------
 Installing